jessabc/quizzical/README.md

 # Quizzical

-This is a solution to the [Quizzical Scrimba solo project] (https://scrimba.com/learn/frontend/solo-project-pro-quizzical-co24f49bea8aace7c174082c8).
+This is a solution to the [Quizzical Scrimba solo project](https://scrimba.com/learn/frontend/solo-project-pro-quizzical-co24f49bea8aace7c174082c8).

 ## Table of contents